 English Language & Literature A Level students have the opportunity to take part in a variety of course-related experiences.
 We always try to enrich students’ study of texts with trips to see plays or to hear authors discussing their work.
 In recent years, these have included:

-- A visit to see a production of The Crucible at The Old Vic Theatre in London
+- A visit to see a production of “Othello” at the National Theatre in London

 In addition to course specific experiences, students also have the opportunity to get involved in the College’s Activities Programme.